pond/dnd/party_gnog/campaign_2/journals/Gnog: Part 2.x - Battling Chuth.md

 Fuck you, Lennithon.
 That's for Greenest, for trying to fuck over the Xonthal's Tower township, for almost killing off our new mate Yarrow and for just generally being a dick.

 Our next problem is how the hell to carry the wings back to Waterdeep...

+## Our end

+Gnog is 95 years old.
+He is sat in his favourite chair at Eliastra's house.
+She is holding his hand and he squeezes it while smiling at her.
+He sees that his friends are gathered around.
+Their presence makes him feel warm and comforted.

+It might take a few hundred years, but Eli and Gnog are both sure that they will meet again.

+Gnog's eyes close, and he starts his final journey.